viniciusvdias/pdm/finalproject/20251/G6/README.md

   sh bin/download_data.sh ${first_year}-${first_month} ${last_year}-${last_month}
   ```

-  For exemple, to download the whole data from 2024, you just need to execute `sh bin/download_data.sh 2024-01 2024-12`.
+  For example, to download the whole data from 2024, you just need to execute `sh bin/download_data.sh 2024-01 2024-12`.

 ## 3. How to install and run